RobCThompson/UdemyGoLangTraining/notes.md

 --------------------------------------------------------------------------------
 # 23: go Commands

-`go help` will yield alist of go commands.
+`go help` will yield a list of go commands.

 * `go run` is used to run
 * `go build <filename>` builds the project and puts the executable into the working src folder.
 The executatble will have the same name as the source file.